AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/performance/benchmarks.md

 ## Key Performance Metrics - Adobe Commerce 2.4.5

+The following figure shows the Commerce store configuration for the performance benchmark and the key performance metrics measured during testing.

 ![Performance Benchmark JMeter and Production Infrastructure](./assets/performance/images/performance-benchmark-kpis-245-cloud.png){width="700" zoomable="yes"}

 Based on testing criteria that mimic an enterprise B2C organization, the system can handle requested traffic and order numbers during peak times, at a standard load flow.